md1023/hgweb-boundstate-theme/README.md

 # BoundState Theme for HgWeb

   A clean, modern theme for Mercurial's [hgweb](http://mercurial.selenic.com/wiki/HgWebDirStepByStep]) using the [Bootstrap](http://twitter.github.com/bootstrap/) CSS framework.
+Extended with additional statuses for use with multiple repositories.

 ## Installation